AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 You can create AEM Sites presets from the Web Editor and configure them to generate the AEM Sites output.

-AEM Sites presets in Experience Manager Guides use the DITA-OT method to convert content into normalized formats and then into HTML.
-This HTML is subsequently used to create AEM Sites pages.
-AEM Sites uses core WCM components along with the Experience Manager Guides components, facilitating efficient content creation and management.
+ AEM Sites is based on the composite components mapping along with the `guides-components`, facilitating efficient content creation and management.

-Experience Manager Guides provide predefined templates for creating AEM Sites.
+Experience Manager Guides provides predefined templates for creating AEM Sites.
 These presets help you ensure consistency in content layout and structure.
 - [Create home pages](../cs-install-guide/download-install-aem-sites-templates-cs.md#create-a-home-page-using-the-template) based on these predefined templates.
 - You can [edit topic templates](../cs-install-guide/download-install-aem-sites-templates-cs.md#package-installation) and apply styles according to your requirements.
 - You can also [customize existing AEM Sites templates](../cs-install-guide/download-install-aem-sites-templates-cs.md#customize-existing-aem-sites-templates).